 Pinched or extruded cylinder body seal will also result in a leak.
 Replace cylinder body seal and retorque as in paragraph above.

-Cylinder body seal leakage due to loss of radial squeeze which shows up in the form of flat spots or due to wear on the O.D. or ID. — Either of these are symptoms of normal wear due to high cycle rate or length of service.
-Replace seals as per paragraph above.
+Cylinder body seal leakage due to loss of radial squeeze which shows up in the form of flat spots or due to wear on the O.D. or ID.

 4.2.2 — Internal Leakage